platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

 1. **Configure the WPPackagist repository**

-    When you download dependencies using Composer, you will by default retrieve them through [Packagist](https://packagist.org), which is the primary Composer repository for public PHP packages.
+    When you download dependencies using Composer, you by default retrieve them through [Packagist](https://packagist.org), which is the primary Composer repository for public PHP packages.
     In the previous section, you installed WordPress core through this repository.
-Some themes and plugins for WordPress are also on Packagist, but most of them are accessible through a similar service specific to Wordpress called [WPackagist](https://wpackagist).
+    Some themes and plugins for WordPress are also on Packagist, but most of them are accessible through a similar service specific to WordPress called [WPackagist](https://wpackagist.org).

     In order to pull from this repository, you'll need to add WPackagist to your `composer.json` file so that Composer knows to look for packages there.
 Run the command: